CRITICAL PEDAGOGY

 Summer semester course

-Between Walking Art and Walking as a Method in the Bch program of the IfEE Institute für Europäische Ethnologie Humboldt-Universität zu Berlin.
-This course explores artistic and ethnographic methods of walking for social science research in the fieldwork.
-In this course we explored Walking Art and its relationship to the methods of walking explored by the social sciences and geography.
-We will bring the act of walking into play as an esthetic and performative practice and experiment with the relationship between body/mind and space/time.
-In this course we engaged with walking by exploring different methods from the social sciences, geography and art.
-These walks conducted along Berlin's streets discovering routes that have been culturally and artistically significant.
-Students had the opportunity to showcase their work in the first exhibition at the Amo Salon gallery on the ground floor of IfEE Humboldt.
-They also participated in the collaborative exhibition Somewhere Inbetween at the Lichthof gallery in Humboldt University's main building.
+Between Walking Art and Walking as a Method in the BA program of the Institute for European Ethnology at Humboldt University explored artistic and ethnographic methods of walking in social science fieldwork.
+Students engaged with the concept of Walking Art and its relationship to methodologies from the social sciences and geography.
+The seminar brought walking into play as an aesthetic and performative practice, experimenting with the connections between body/mind and space/time.
+Students conducted walks throughout Berlin, discovering culturally and artistically significant routes.
+Their work was presented in an exhibition at the Amo Salon gallery (IfEE), and in the collaborative exhibition Somewhere Inbetween at the Lichthof gallery in Humboldt University’s main building.

 2022-2023